 Private sector source of growth in real GPD

 Guam's private sector was the source of the growth in real GDP in 2017.
-"The largest contributor to growth was distributive services, reflecting increased activity of the retail sector," the report states.
+"The largest contributor to growth was distributive services, reflecting the increased activity of the retail sector," the report states.

 The compensation by industry estimates, which are measured in current dollars, show trends in compensation for major industries.
 Total compensation increased in 2017, primarily reflecting growth in distributive services and in “other” private industries.

-These estimates of gross domestic product for Guam for 2018 were developed under the Statistical Improvement Program funded by U.S. Department of the Interior's Office of Insular Affairs.
+These estimates of gross domestic product for Guam for 2018 were developed under the Statistical Improvement Program funded by the U.S. Department of the Interior's Office of Insular Affairs.